codegangsta/bwag/http_basics/README.md

 }
 ```

 All we need to import is the `net/http` package for this to work.
-Rememeber
+Remember
 that this is all part of the standard library in Go.

 Let's write our fileserver code: